-What are Dark Kitchens?
+What are dark kitchens?

-Dark Kitchens are Restaurants that are built specifically for Take Out.
-There are no tables, no FOH staff.
+Dark kitchens are Restaurants that are built specifically for take-out.
+There are no tables and no FOH (front of house) staff.
 The marketing usually has no address and sometimes no phone number.
-Ordering is done online.
-The name has come from ‘Dark Stores’ which are supermarkets which have no customers, they are for online order fulfillment only.
+All ordering is done online.
+The name has come from ‘dark stores’ which are supermarkets which have no customers, they are for online-order fulfillment only.

-The Evolution of the Dark Kitchen.
+The evolution of the dark kitchen

 2.)
 The number of tables in a restaurant is a constraint, so Restaurants where kitchen throughput is higher than table throughput are able to extract that extract value that they normally wouldn’t have been able to access, eg cooking more mains even though the dining room is full.

 Deliveroo and Dark Kitchens –

-Deliveroo’s version of Dark Kitchens is called Deliveroo Editions and they call the kitchens Rooboxes.
-It sees a location with around 8 – 10 purpose built dark kitchens which are made available to different restaurant brands.
+Deliveroo’s version of dark kitchens is called Deliveroo Editions and they call the kitchens Rooboxes.
+It sees a location with around 8 – 10 purpose-built dark kitchens which are made available to different restaurant brands.

-The strategy for Deliveroo is to get on key partners, offering what we believe are significant discounts to the normal commissions that they charge,
+The strategy for Deliveroo is to get on key partners, offering what we believe are significant discounts to the normal commissions that they charge.

 Deliveroo is potentially looking to offer Editions opportunities to Restaurants outside of their home country, enticing Restaurant owners with the ability to take their brand global.
 Of course, without getting the email address of customers, it is questionable how strong that brand will be and how much at risk the brand would be at, if another Restaurant looked to pay higher commission to secure a lucrative location.